-ATTENDANCE
+ATTENDANCE POLICY:

-Policy:

 Regular attendance during scheduled hours of work, reporting on time and continuing to work to the end of the work period are expected of all employees.
 Failure to do so may be cause for disciplinary action, including discharge.
 Desk schedules permitting, five minutes are allowed as preparation time before commencing or leaving work.
 When a staff member expects to be more than 15 minutes late for work, his/her immediate supervisor should be notified by telephone.
 Planned annual and sick leave are to be arranged in advance through the on-line time and attendance software.
 Unexpected absences are to be reported promptly.
 When calling in sick, or for any other unexpected reason, the employee must talk to his/her immediate supervisor during operating hours.
 Employees may not leave messages on library answering machines.
+If the employee is unable to call, he/she must have someone make the call for them.
 Branch Managers should report their own absences directly to the Administrative Office.
 Appropriate leave should be requested through the on-line time and attendance software as soon as possible for all unexpected absences.
 Absences, tardiness, and early departures due to approved FMLA leave, military leave, jury duty, workers' compensation, other approved leave or reasonable accommodation as required by law will not be counted against the employee.

 Tardiness and absenteeism are harmful to the productivity and staff morale of any organization.
 Employees who cannot report to work on time must call their supervisor as soon as possible.
 While exempt staff may be on flex-time they are expected to model the standards for tardiness and absenteeism set for non-exempt staff.
 Tardiness is defined as more than 5 minutes past the expected time of arrival either at the beginning of a shift or on return from a meal break or other time spent off the clock during a work period.
 Excused tardiness includes incidents such as vehicle malfunctions, vehicle accidents, illness, extreme weather conditions, doctor or other important appointments extending past expected end time, and other unavoidable incidents.
-Oversleeping, personal errands, eating, or picking up food on the way to work are examples of unexcused tardiness incidents.
+Oversleeping, traffic, personal errands, eating, or picking up food on the way to work are examples of unexcused tardiness incidents.
 Where possible the supervisor will work with each employee to alter their schedule to make up time missed due to excused tardiness or allow them to take sick or annual leave if needed.
 No employee will be paid the time spent off the clock involved in an excused tardiness incident, but they are not penalized by any personnel actions for excused tardiness incidents.

-A recognizable pattern of incidents of unexcused tardiness can lead to disciplinary action including counseling, written reprimand or probation.
-Any unexcused incidents of tardiness while an employee is on probation can result in extending the probationary period or termination.
+A recognizable pattern of unexcused tardiness or absenteeism or excessive absenteeism can lead to disciplinary action including counseling, written reprimand or probation.
+Any unexcused incidents of tardiness or pattern or excessive absenteeism while an employee is on probation can result in extending the probationary period or termination.
+It is the duty of the supervisor or

-It is the duty of the supervisor or Branch Manager to discourage frequent tardiness, and the Library Director should be notified of habitual tardiness on the part of a staff member.
+Branch Manager to discourage frequent tardiness, and the Library Director should be notified of habitual tardiness on the part of a staff member.